 VIII.
 AMENDMENTS AND REVISIONS

-A vote of a simple majority of the voting IAB members shall be required to revise these Bylaws.
+A vote of a simple majority of the voting IAB members shall be required to revise these Bylaws, subject to the final approval of the President.
 No amendments or revisions shall be voted on at the meeting at which theyare introduced.

 Adopted by the IAB, 5 March 2007